active-elastic-job/active-elastic-job/README.md

      url: "/periodic_tasks"
      schedule: "0 23 * * *"
   ```

+## FIFO Queues

+FIFO (First-In-First-Out) queues are designed to enhance messaging between applications when the order of operations and
+events is critical, or where duplicates can't be tolerated.
+FIFO queues also provide exactly-once processing but have a
+limited number of transactions per second (TPS).

+The message group id will be set to the job type, and the message deduplication id will be set to the job id.

+Note: Periodic tasks don't work for worker environments that are configured with Amazon SQS FIFO queues.

 ## Optional configuration
 This gem is configurable in case your setup requires different settings than the defaults.